mattyturn95/travel-app/README.md

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/...git into your terminal.
+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/stiofanEimeid/travel-app.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits

 ### Media

 The photo is by Lukasz Szmigiel and was found on Unsplash, a stock image library.
-It was later compressed using this site [compressjpeg.com](https://compressjpeg.com/ "compressjpeg.com")
+It was later compressed using [compressjpeg.com](https://compressjpeg.com/ "compressjpeg.com").

 ### Acknowledgements

-The SVG mouse found at the top of the site was initially found on page one, entry no. 3 of the following: [css animations](https://www.creativebloq.com/inspiration/css-animation-examples "css animations") which displayed code this codepen: [SVG mouse](https://codepen.io/matchboxhero/pen/gGdJYo "SVG mouse").
+The SVG mouse found at the top of the site was initially found on page one, entry no. 3 of this [css animations page](https://www.creativebloq.com/inspiration/css-animation-examples "css animations page") which displayed code this codepen: [SVG mouse](https://codepen.io/matchboxhero/pen/gGdJYo "SVG mouse").

 The planning section’s map functionality was modelled after the code contained in the [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch "Google Maps API documentation"),